-Responsibility/PartnershipsManager, Economic Development Priority & Timing Lower priority, to commence in the short-term ResourcesNo additional resources required --- -- --
+Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development Lower priority, to commence in the short- No additional resources required term ·

 Goal C-2.
 Encourage the development of more office space

 Additional office space could encourage more professionals and entrepreneurs who are North Shore residents to open or relocate their businesses to the city.